Norway fjords

 Run the planner

-Use the fjord planner after gateway, route goal, month, and official-check posture are clear enough to test.
+Use the fjord planner after gateway, route goal, month, and current schedule or road checks are clear enough to test.

 sognefjord.app